Cities & Towns · Tochigi

 When and where was the latest bear incident in Nakagawa?

-The most recent bear sighting in Nakagawa was on December 9, 2023 in Nakagawa Wami, Tochigi, where 1 Black Bear was reported.
+The most recent bear sighting in Nakagawa was on June 10, 2026 in Nakagawa Ouchi, Tochigi, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Nakagawa?

-Recent bear sightings in Nakagawa have been concentrated in Nakagawa Yamata (2), Nakagawa Wami (1), Nakagawa Bato (1).
+Recent bear sightings in Nakagawa have been concentrated in Nakagawa Yamata (2), Nakagawa Ouchi (1), Nakagawa Wami (1).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Nakagawa?